Sulpicia & the Appendix Tibulliana

 Life

 Very little is known of Sulpicia’s life.
 It is often presumed that she was the daughter of Servius Sulpicius Rufus, an eminent lawyer and contemporary of Cicero (famous, in fact, for his consolation letter to Cicero after the death of Tullia), and also the niece of Messalla Corvinus, the second most important literary patron in the Augustan Age after Maecenas (his other clients included Ovid and Tibullus).
-She likely would have been born in the middle of the first century CE.
+She likely would have been born in the middle of the first century BCE.

 Works